Teeth whitening, also known as dental

-With FlyMedi, you can connect with 4 Dentistry centers in Poland that are offering Teeth Whitening procedures.
-These Dentistry centers are accredited by international standard-setting bodies including ICOI and EURAPS.
+With FlyMedi, you can connect with 5 Dentistry centers in Poland that are offering Teeth Whitening procedures.
+These Dentistry centers are accredited by international standard-setting bodies including ISO 9001:2008 and ASMBS.
 Popular Teeth Whitening destinations in Poland include Warsaw, Szczecin and Gdynia.

 Prices listed on this page are the average price for Teeth Whitening.
 Clinics may require more details regarding your medical condition in order to provide you with a personalized Teeth Whitening quote.
 For a more accurate Teeth Whitening price quote, please click HERE.

 Poland or the Republic of Poland is located in Central Europe.
 It neighbours Germany, The Czech Republic, Slovakia, Ukraine, Belarus, Russia and Lithuania.

 Poland’s countryside is traditional and unspoiled.
 Tourists can visit museums, churches, rural centres, castles and traditional Polish workshops.
 Since Poland joined the European Union there was an influx of international travellers coming into the country and discovering its rich cultural, natural and gastronomic heritage.
 Travellers can indulge in history, architecture, different types of food and nature.

 Poland has a reliable state-funded healthcare system.
 Generally, doctors in Poland are extremely well trained.
 Soon after Poland entered the European Union, the private healthcare sector thrived and more private clinics and hospitals were opened.

 Poland also has plenty of medical universities and university hospitals: The Medical University of Bialystok, The Medical University of Warsaw, The Medical University of Poznan and many others.